aws-amplify/amplify-flutter/packages/amplify_event_enrichment/amplify_event_enrichment/example/README.md

 2. Background the app (press Home) and wait a few seconds
 3. Return to the app and tap **Record Event** again
 4. If you returned within 5s, the session ID is the same.
 After 5s, a new session starts automatically.

+## Session stop events

+Whenever a session ends, a `_session.stop` event is printed alongside the events you recorded, carrying that session's `stop_timestamp` and `duration`.

+1. Tap **Record Event**, then **Stop Session** — a `_session.stop` envelope is printed for the session you just used
+2. Tap **Record Event** again — a new session starts, and the next stop reports that one
+3. Backgrounding for longer than 5s prints one too, from the session timeout
+4. **Close** prints a final one for whatever session is still running